0cjs/hwdev/drom/README.md

 ### Anode Recovery

-Diodes have parasitic capacitance that must be discharged after level switch.
-XXX This needs to be investigated.
+Diodes have parasitic capacitance that must be charged after level switch.
+An anode recovery system applies current to the the data output lines connected to the diode anodes in order to ensure that any lines that had been pulled low through a diode in the previously selected row are brought back high again before the next memory read.

+The retrocomp.com Diode ROM Book does this via a BC557 transistor sourcing current from Vcc through a 47 ohm resistor to a group of 1N4148 anodes, each with its cathode connected to a data line.
+There seems to be a slight delay (via R/C network) on the signal going to the base of the transistor.

 ### References